 Where (and Why) Does It Differ from the Reliable Accounts?

 The Trimorphic Protennoia describes Jesus as the “Light” who “revealed the everlasting things”.
 In keeping with Gnostic views of knowledge and eternal life, Jesus is described as revealing “those things difficult to interpret and secret.”
 Jesus teaches the “ineffable mysteries” and the “unrepeatable doctrines”.
 Only those who received this knowledge became “Sons of the Light”.
 Salvation comes through the hidden mysteries: “we are saved by the hidden wisdom, by means of the ineffable, immeasurable Voice.”
 The purpose of Jesus’ teaching is perverted by Gnostic sensibilities.
+The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.
+Click To Tweet

 This ancient non-canonical Sethian Gnostic text was a late, heretical document.
 When examined under the criteria we use to determine eyewitness reliability, it fails the test.
 The four canonical Gospels (Mark, Matthew, Luke and John) are still the earliest reliable record of Jesus, written within the lifetimes of the eyewitnesses who knew Jesus personally.